uaraven/streamq/readme.md

 Hack consists in passing Stream elements from service into the controller using a blocking queue.
 This way whole stream need not to be consumed into a list, so there is no excessive memory consumption.

-There are some requirements:
+## How

+There are some things that need to be done in a certain way for this hack to work:
- - Service must accept `Queue` as a parameter.
+ - Service must accept `Queue<T>` as a parameter.
  - Service call must be made run in a separate thread, otherwise whole stream will be consumed into a queue before queue would be read in the controller
  - Controller will use `BlockingQueueIterator` to read data from queue.
 Normal iterators will terminate as soon as queue is empty, so to avoid this, `BlockingQueueIterator` relies on a marker object which should indicate that queue has been read completely.

 Example controller returning HTTP Service-sent event stream may look like